mlpeck/zernike/README.md

     + tinytable.
 Used to produce html formatted reports for the fringe analysis routines.

+    + fftwtools.
+If installed the FFT based fringe analysis routines `vortexfit` and `fftfit` will use `fftw` for FFTs instead of the base R function.
+This may slightly improve the execution time of these functions.

 * You need not install these initially but they may be useful for certain tasks.

     + clue.
 The function `solve_LSAP` is used by the branch cut algorithm for phase unwrapping implemented in the function `brcutpuw`.
 This may outperform the default phase unwrapping routine in some situations.

     + data.table, dplyr, pixmap, mvtnorm.

+    + my package lppuw, available on github at [github.com/mlpeck/lppuw](https://github.com/mlpeck/lppuw), which contains some advanced methods of phase unwrapping.
+This also requires a package named [rcbc](https://dirkschumacher.github.io/rcbc/).
+A Windows binary is provided in the releases section of `lppuw` for anyone who needs it.

 * Now install package "zernike".
 This can be done with the menu item Packages/Install from local zip file...
 At the prompt just navigate to wherever you saved the zip file and select it.
 If it installs successfully a brief message will be sent to the console.
 You may get a warning message if you're running a different version of R from the one the package was built in.
 You can probably ignore this -- if the demos run you're in good shape.